go-telegram-bot-api/telegram-bot-api/docs/getting-started/important-notes.md

 ## ChatMemberUpdated

-- In order to receive `chat_member` and updates, you must explicitly add it to your `allowed_updates` when getting updates or setting your webhook.
+- In order to receive `ChatMember` updates, you must explicitly add `UpdateTypeChatMember` to your `AllowedUpdates` when getting updates or setting your webhook.

 ## Entities use UTF16